-ENROLLMENT STATUS REQUIREMENTS - Federal programs require an enrollment status of at least half-time, with the exception of the Federal Pell Grant Program.
+ENROLLMENT STATUS REQUIREMENTS - Federal programs require an enrollment status of at least half-time (6 semester hours), with the exception of the Federal Pell Grant Program.
 Students may receive assistance from this program for less than half-time enrollment status.

-Most State and Institutional programs require a full-time enrollment status.
+Most state programs require a full-time enrollment status.
 Institutional grants and scholarships also require a full-time status.

-COST-OF-ATTENDANCE BUDGETS - Cost-of-education budgets are developed by the Financial Assistance Office to include student budgets for the residence hall student, the student living with parents, and the student living off campus.
+COST-OF-ATTENDANCE BUDGETS - Cost-of-attendance (COA) budgets are developed by the Financial Aid Office.
+There are different COA student budgets for the student living on-campus in a residence hall, the student living with parents, and the student living independently off campus.

 Student budgets include tuition and fees, room and board, and allowances for books and supplies, transportation, and miscellaneous expenses.
-Student budgets are revised annually to reflect cost factors.
+Student budgets are revised annually to reflect changing cost factors.